grayWolfDC/gutFluorescence/README.md

 # gutFluorescence
-This repository contains data collected during a series of experiments that aimed at collecting gut fluorescence time series of copepods as they were feeding.
+This repository contains data from a series of experiments that aimed at building gut fluorescence time series of copepods as they were feeding.
 Contents include:

                   1. An EXCEL spreadsheet <pmgsummaryGF0612.xls containing summary data of the experiment including